 Days are overcast, light is sparse; the sun hasn’t been visible for one single hour in December, so far.
 I’m dyeing with nature’s materials: leaves and dry petals, roots and a hint of rust.
 These samples are no final results, rather trial-and-error attempts.
 I am much indebted to Lina Sofia Lundin and her book Naturlig färgning (“Natural dyeing“) – thank you Lina Sofia!

 In the end, I hope to achieve a visible memory of wintery Scandinavian soil and sky, recorded in the thinnest of fibres.
 These silk imprints/paintings are to be exhibited next year, when spring bursts into summer, in a very distant place: the Sankeien Garden of Yokohama.
-More about this next time…
+I’ve been invited – as a part of a group show – by EAJAS (Emerging Art from Japan and Around Scandinavia).
+More to follow…

 Map borrowed from the Sankeien Garden Guidebook; site photo kindly provided by Ms. Toshiko Watanabe.